docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Description**

-The unique identifier assigned to this sequence, at the time of its creation.
+The unique identifier assigned to this sequence, at the time of its creation, in form of ``xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``.

 **Type**